kheller18/data-structures-algorithms/questions/fullStack.md

 ---

 1. To develop a project from scratch, what technologies and languages would you need or what skills a full stack developer should have?
-   + `Programming Languages`: Full-stack developers should be competent in more than one programming language, such as Java, Python, PHP, Ruby, C++, etc.
+   + `Programming Languages`: Java, Python, PHP, Ruby, C++, etc.
-   + `Front End technologies`: You should be familiar with front-end technologies such as HTML5, CSS3, JavaScript, etc. Knowledge of third-party libraries such as jQuery, Ajax, Angular, ReactJS, etc., is also important.
+   + `Front End technologies`: HTML5, CSS3, JavaScript, etc. Knowledge of third-party libraries such as jQuery, Ajax, Angular, ReactJS, etc., is also important.
-   + `Frameworks`: This requires proficiency in a variety of development frameworks, including Spring, Spring Boot, Django, MyBatis, PHP, Hibernate, and others.
+   + `Frameworks`: Spring, Spring Boot, Django, MyBatis, PHP, Hibernate, and others.
-   + `Databases and caches`: As a full stack developer, you should also know about various DBMS (Database Management Systems) technologies like MySQL, SQLite, Oracle, and MongoDB.
+   + `Databases and caches`:  various DBMS (Database Management Systems) technologies like MySQL, SQLite, Oracle, and MongoDB.
 It is helpful to have a basic understanding of caching mechanisms like redis, memcached, varnish.
-   + `Design Ability`: Having a good understanding of design is also important if you wish to become a successful Full-Stack web developer.
-Moreover, the person should be aware of the principles of prototyping and UX/UI design.
+   + `Design Ability`: should be aware of the principles of prototyping and UX/UI design.
    + `Server`: Experience with Apache or NGINX would be beneficial.
 Good knowledge of Linux helps enormously when administering servers.

 2. Which language is the most preferred by full-stack developers?
    + Full Stack Developers utilize several programming languages.
 Ideally, a candidate should be fluent in several languages, preferably some for designing the front end and others for fixing the back end.
 Since Full Stack developers work with a variety of technologies and applications, they must be proficient in at least two to three of the most popular languages such as Java, Python, Ruby, PHP, C++, etc.

 3. Explain Pair Programming.
-   + In pair programming, two programmers share only one machine and work together.
+   + Pair Programming: two programmers share only one machine and work together.
 During the development process, one programmer will be the driver who codes and another will act as the observer (navigator) who will make sure the code is written correctly, proofread and spell-check it, while also deciding where to go next.
 Roles can be swapped at any time: the driver becomes the observer and vice versa.
 You can also call it "pairing", "paired programming", or "programming in pairs".
    ![pair programming](../images/full-stack/pair_programming.png)
    + `Advantages`:
      + Two of them will fix the problem if the driver encounters any issues with the code.